eowjd0512/eowjd0512.github.io/index.md

 ### Education and Employments

-*  Jan 2017 - Present       B.S & M.S joint course in Dept. of Information Technology, HGU
+*  Aug 2017 - Present       M.S in Dept. of Information Technology, HGU

 *  Mar 2012 - Aug 2017      B.S in Computer Science and Engineering, HGU